Delon Wright scored 16 points for Utah

 Utah men's basketball

-Larry Krystkowiak is entering his third year as the head coach of the Runnin' Utes.
-During his second year at the helm, Utah reached the Pac-12 Tournament semifinals for the first time in program history and won two postseason games for the first time since winning the Mountain West Conference championship in 2009.
+In 2012-13, Krystkowiak led Utah to the Pac-12 Tournament semifinals for the first time in program history and won two postseason games for the first time since winning the Mountain West Conference championship in 2009.
 The Utes also more than doubled their win total from the previous season by winning 15 games.

 Krystkowiak was introduced on April 4, 2011 as the new men's basketball coach at the University of Utah and the man to lead the Runnin' Utes into the next phase of their storied history.
 Krystkowiak, who has prior head coaching experience in the NCAA, CBA and NBA, left a position as an assistant coach with the New Jersey Nets to become the 15th head coach in Utah men's basketball history.